andrewrlee/knomon/README.md

   `./run-test.sh -b`

-The self contained executable can then be found in: `./target/jnomon`
+The self contained executable can then be found in: `./build/libs/knomon.jar`

 Any command line program can be piped through the executable.
 For instance, from the root project dir:

-  `mvn clean install | ./target/jnomon -m 200 -h 500`
+  `./gradlew clean build | java -jar build/libs/knomon.jar -h 2500 -m 1500 -r 10`

 ### Options:

-This was an excuse to play with RxJava and as such only currently implements a subset of the gnomon switches.
+Only currently implements a subset of the gnomon switches.
 All switches are optional and described below:

 ```